Pints, Pounds, & Pâté

 Stylish loafers and booties

 The French have a long and storied love of loafers that won't be ending anytime soon.
 Loafers are great shoes for a city vacation, if you invest in the right pair.
-I love anything from Sam Edelman, and I always stock up before long trip (keep an eye on Nordstrom Rack)!
-Though it's definitely a breach of all travel advise ever, I actually brought a *never worn* pair of Edelman loafers to Paris and then proceeded to walk 10 miles a day.
-Birdies is another great option for pretty slip-ons!
+I love anything from Sam Edelman, and I absolutely always include a pair of his Sam Edelman bit loafers in my Europe suitcase.
+Though it's definitely a breach of all travel advise, including my own, I actually brought a *never worn* pair of Edelman loafers to Paris and then proceeded to walk 10 miles a day.

 Whether it's going out for dinner, or strolling Paris during the day, when I'm feeling fancy, I do love to wear a cute dress, particularly a structured one.
-Add tights/leggings, a scarf, and those booties we just discussed, and you've got the perfect French vibe!
+Add tights/leggings, a scarf, and those booties we just discussed, and you've got the relaxed, chic, French vibe

 What to Wear in Paris

-Rowena Swing Dress from Wool&.
+One of my recent finds was the Rowena Swing Dress (gifted) from Wool&.
 It's lightweight, yet warm, and wool that doesn't itch or get that stale wool smell (who knew that existed?) and, it's got a great, structured look, with pockets.
-Perfect for Paris!

 Avoid the top 10 Tourist Mistakes in Paris